Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Discussion

 \subsection{Structure of radius ratio distribution}

+We have shown that the peas-in-a-pod phenomenon appears to be inoperative among pairs involving a radius valley planet. non-valley pairs exhibit a $1.86\times$ enhancement of size-similar pairs above the baseline ($\Delta = +0.098$), while mixed pairs sit below the null ($\Delta = -0.037$).
+The widget test further excludes the possibility that the same mechanism operates at the same strength for mixed pairs (see Table~\ref{tab:widget_test}).
+This result accounts for the intrinsic rarity of valley planets by construction: the null for mixed pairs already reflects the scarcity of planets near $\sim 1.85\,R_\oplus$, so the absence of enhancement above this baseline is a statement about the physics of size-similarity, not about the shape of the radius distribution.

-We have argued here that planets residing in the radius gap do not resemble their neighbors, at least to the extent observed for super-Earths and sub-Neptunes \citep{Millholland17, Weiss_2018, Millholland21}.
-Rather than the radius ratio distribution peaking at unity, we observe a statistically significant deficit at 1.0.
-Instead, the distribution in $R_{\textrm{outer}}/R_{\textrm{inner}}$ peaks to either side of unity, exhibiting the highest peak between $\sim$0.7-0.8, followed by a second peak at $\sim$1.3.
-Another way of expressing this finding is that radius gap planets tend to reside in one of two scenarios, distinct from self-similarity with neighbors.
-Typically either (1) the radius gap planet is the outer planet and exhibits reverse size-ordering, where it is smaller than its inner neighbor by $\sim30\%$, or else (2) the radius gap planet is an inner planet, but too small by 30\% to resemble its outer neighbor.
-Figure \ref{fig:radius_ratios} shows how the gap ratio distribution differs from that of super-Earths, which either resemble their neighbors (hence a peak at unity in radius ratio), or the outer planet is $\sim$1.7 times larger. \cite{Millholland21} attributed the peak at 1.7 to the ratio between typical super-Earth and sub-Neptune size, potentially pointing to a cutoff point in orbital period/isolation at which H/He atmospheres are either lost or retained.
+Another way of expressing this finding is that radius valley planets tend to reside in one of two scenarios, distinct from self-similarity with neighbors.
+Typically either (1) the radius valley planet is the outer planet and exhibits reverse size-ordering, where it is smaller than its inner neighbor by $\sim30\%$, or else (2) the radius valley planet is an inner planet, but too small by 30\% to resemble its outer neighbor.